Dhracko/silverwing-solace/README.md

 Step 1: I clicked on the home button.
 Step 2 : I mouse over the header buttons and check they change the color.
 Step 3: I clicked on the Facebook icon.
-Step 4: i clicked on the twitter icon
-Step 5: i clicked on the instagram icon.
-* The Role page
-Step 1: I clicked on the Role button.
-Step 2 : I mouse over the header buttons and check they change the color.
-Step 3: I clicked on the Facebook icon.
 Step 4: I clicked on the twitter icon
 Step 5: I clicked on the instagram icon.

+* The Gallery page:
+Step 1: I clicked on the Event button.
+Step 2 : I mouse over the header buttons and check they change the color.
+Step 3: I scroll to the botton of the page.
-Step 6: I clicked on the “click here for locations” on top of Tank members  to show the markers at the map.
+Step 4: I clicked on the Facebook icon.
-Step 7: I clicked on the “click here for locations” on top of Healers members  to show the markers at the map.
+Step 5: I clicked on the twitter icon
-Step 8: I clicked on the “click here for locations” on top of DPS members  to show the markers at the map
+Step 6: I clicked on the instagram icon.
+Step 7: I click on the "Top" button.

 * The Events page:
 Step 1: I clicked on the Event button.
 Step 2 : I mouse over the header buttons and check they change the color.